 If you want to set up your router VPN in minutes without paying anyone else to flash it for you, ExpressVPN's dedicated app is the answer.
 With wide router support and a super-simple dashboard to control features, it's by far the best router VPN available – and you'll also have a 30-day money-back guarantee.View Deal

 2. NordVPN – easiest of the app-less options

 While it doesn't have a dedicated router VPN app, NordVPN is one of the easiest VPNs to set up manually.
 With useful guides and a partnership with FlashRouters, the process is made as simple as possible (with the exception of Express's app, of course), and Nord's decent value, too.View Deal

 3. Surfshark – great alternative with unlimited connections

 Perhaps you've decided you don't want a router VPN.
 Well, Surfshark offers a tempting alternative.
-You won't have VPN cover on your Smart TV or Xbox, but you will be able to use Surfshark on as many devices as you want.
+You might not get VPN cover on your Smart TV or Xbox, but you will be able to use Surfshark on as many devices as you want.
 And for just $2.49 a month, it's an absolute steal.View Deal